drewsamsen/spark-next/docs/development/REFACTORING.md

 11. **Airtable Service**: ✅
 12. **Content Service**: ✅
 13. **Tag Service**: ✅

-### Pages

-1. **Home Page (/)**: ✅
-   - Replaced direct Supabase auth calls with AuthService
-   - Simplified authentication flow

-2. **Login Page (/login)**: ✅
+14. **Job Service**: ✅
-   - Replaced direct Supabase auth calls with AuthService
+    - Refactored to use the JobsRepository instead of direct database calls
-   - Integrated with the clean architecture pattern
+    - Improved error handling and code organization

 ### Repositories